ozturkosu/cms_topn/README.md

 ##Functions to combine different summaries
 ######cms_topn_union(cms_topn, cms_topn)
-Creates new structure by combining two count min sketch structures and evaluating their frequencies again.
+Creates new structure by combining two count-min sketch structures and evaluating their frequencies again.

 ######cms_topn_union_agg(value)
 This is the aggregate for union operation.